Jazz Up Your Meals with Easy Marinades

 - Mexican – garlic, onions, cilantro, chili powder, oregano, cumin, ground coriander, lime, hot sauce,

 HOW LONG DO I MARINATE THE MEAT, FISH, SEAFOOD, VEGETABLES, OR TOFU?

 Times vary based on the items being marinated.
 It is best to check specific recipes but as a general guide:

-Chicken, vegetables, tofu, fish and seafood are best when marinated a shorter period of time because acids can affect their texture, making them either tough or mushy.
+Chicken, vegetables, tofu, fish, and seafood are best when marinated for a shorter period of time because acids can affect their texture, making them either tough or mushy.

 - Marinate chicken for 30 minutes – 2 hours